Samuel Reis-Dennis

 • “Gun Violence, Shame, and Social Change,” (With Nancy Berlinger), Hastings Center Bioethics Forum, 2018

-• “Freezing Eggs and Creating Patients: Moral Risks of Commercialized Fertility,” (with Elizabeth Reis), The Hastings Center Report, 2017
+• “Freezing Eggs and Creating Patients: Moral Risks of Commercialized Fertility,” (with Elizabeth Reis), Hastings Center Report, 2017

 • “Are Pediatricians to Blame for Unnecessary Genital Surgeries?” (with Elizabeth Reis), American Medical Association Journal of Ethics, 2017